AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-08-07-Coral-Metabolomics-Extraction-Protocol-for-2023-Moorea-Project.md

 - Work in batches of 10 with the number of dounces available.

-- Keep samples on dry ice and place dounces over dry ice on a tube rack in a cooler.
+- Keep samples on ice and place dounces over dry ice on a tube rack in a cooler.

-- Add sample (pipette from tube) into the ice cold douce with 500 µL of ice cold extraction buffer.
-Sit on dry ice for 5 minutes.
+- Add 300 µL of sample (pipette from tube) into the ice cold douce with 500 µL of ice cold extraction buffer.
+Sit on ice for 5 minutes.

 - Homogenize for 1 minute on dry ice in the dounce using the glass dounce.